Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ACR.AdminUser.md

 ms-content-id: bbf194a7-6ca3-4b1d-9170-6217eb26620d
 ---

-# Disable ACR admin user
+# Container Registry local admin account is enabled

 ## SYNOPSIS

-Use Entra ID identities instead of using the registry admin user.
+The local admin account allows depersonalized access to a container registry using a shared secret.

 ## DESCRIPTION

 Azure Container Registry (ACR) includes a built-in local admin user account.
-The admin user account is a single user account with administrative access to the registry.
+The local admin account is a single user account with administrative access to the registry.
-This account provides single user access for early test and development.
+This account is intended for early proof of concepts and working with sample code.
-The admin user account is not intended for use with production container registries.
+The admin user account is not intended for general use with container registries.

-Instead of using the admin user account, consider using Entra ID (previously Azure AD) identities.
+Instead of using the admin account, consider using Entra ID (previously Azure AD) identities.
 Entra ID provides a centralized identity and authentication system for Azure.
 This provides a number of benefits including: